 Analysis of optimization model results and other operational and contractual constraints allows Cascade to make more informed resource decisions.
 The IRP optimization model output and Monte-Carlo simulation analysis will provide the quantifiable output from numerous model inputs.
 The model does not prescribe the ultimate resource portfolio.
 It can only determine the least cost set of resources given their specific pricing and quantifiable constraint characteristics.
 However, there are many other combinations of resources that may be available over the planning horizon.
 Cascade must still make subjective risk judgments about unquantifiable and intangible issues related to resource selections.
 These will include future flexibility, supplier deliverability risk, pipeline(s) risk, financial risk to the utility and its ratepayers, operational constraints, regulatory risk, etc. The risk judgments are combined with the quantitative IRP analysis to form actual resource decisions.

 TABLE 7-1

-SUMMARY OF PORTFOLIO ANALYSIS AND RESOURCE ALTERNATI VES
+SUMMARY OF PORTFOLIO ANALYSIS AND RESOURCE ALTERNATIVES